-George Romney (1734-1802), Mary Moser, 1770-71, 76.3 $\times$ 64.2 cm, National Portrait Gallery

-Mary Moser (1744-1819), Self-Portrait, c.
+George Romney (1734-1802), Mary Moser, 1770-71, 76.3 × 64.2 cm, National Portrait Gallery Mary Moser (1744-1819), Self-Portrait, c.
 1770-1771, 73 x 61 cm., Museum Zu Allerheiligen, Schaffhausen

-- This is Mary Moser (1744-1819) and this portrait by George Romney is the best known portrait of her.
-She was born in England and, with Angelica Kauffman, one of the most celebrated women artists of the 18th century.
-Her father George was also a painter and a founding member of the Royal Academy. - Two years after the Royal Academy was founded she sat for this portrait by George Romney.
-She is painting a still life of fruit and foliage and she has half turned, with a slightly bent head, to look at the viewer.
-She is in a vermilion draped garment, over grey blue, in a form of classical dress, and her dark hair is casually bundled.
-She wears no jewellery and no cosmetics and although her expression isn't solemn, it isn't smiling either.
-She looks like someone who has agreed to be painted by a master of the day because it will serve to advertise this new academy, but actually, being interrupted in her work is an inconvenience 'I will do this,' she seems to be saying, 'because it will help the Academy'.
-When she died, in 1819, there were no further full female members of the Royal Academy until Dame Laura Knight in 1936. - George Romney (1734-1802) was never invited to join the Royal
+- This is portrait is by George Romney and this is the best known portrait of her.
+She was born in England and, with Angelica Kauffman, was one of the founders of the Royal Academy and she was one of the most celebrated women artists of the 18th century. - She sat for this portrait two years after the Royal Academy was founded.
+In it she is painting a still life of fruit and foliage and she has half turned to look at us.
+She is wearing a form of classical dress, and her dark hair is casually bundled.
+She wears no jewellery and no cosmetics and she is at work holding a paintbrush.
+She has an enigmatic 'Mona Lisa' smile, she isn't solemn, but isn't smiling either.
+One interpretation I quite like is that she. has reluctantly agreed to be painted by the leading portrait painter of the day because it will serve to advertise this new academy, but actually, she been interrupted in her work and